Magical winter wedding at the West Tower

 Sophia and Kale’s West Tower winter wedding photography.
 A magical Christmas wedding full of love, laughter and cheer in Lancashire by photographer Wes Simpson.

-Sophia and Kale live in Aughton, they are both originally from Skelmersdale and met through mutual friends at an Oasis concert.
+Sophia and Kale are a cool and trendy couple from Aughton, they are both initially from Skelmersdale and met through mutual friends at an Oasis concert.

-The trendy couple chose to have a West Tower winter wedding in Aughton near the market town of Ormskirk in Lancashire to compliment their dream of a magical Christmas wedding.
+The couple chose to have a West Tower winter wedding in Aughton near the market town of Ormskirk in Lancashire to complement their dream of a magical Christmas wedding.

-Guests were treated to a classic West Tower winter wedding theme with Christmas decorations and white with a bit of blush colour scheme.
+On the day, their guests were treated to a classic West Tower winter wedding theme with Christmas decorations, white, and a bit of a blush colour scheme.

 Here is their story…

-Kale looked stylish and classic in a black velvet tux and the groom’s men had plain black suits.
 Sophia had three bridesmaids and they all wore dusky pink dresses.
-Kale had two groomsmen who both wore plain black tuxes.
 Kale’s brother and both fathers also wore classic black tuxedos to complete the bridal party look.

-The couple had Violinaround a modern violinist for the ceremony and during the meal.
+Violinaround a modern violinist entertained guests during the ceremony and the meal.
 They also had a magician called Zadar for after the ceremony which everyone loved… Especially Kale.